In 2017 the Fun Palaces weekend will be 7th and 8th October.

 Co-Director Stella Duffy has written a blog post about the leap from the 1960s idea to now, and explaining how the campaign got going.

-Fun Palaces is both an ongoing campaign for culture by, for and with all – with a firm belief that community belongs at the core of all culture – and an annual weekend of events, where arts and sciences are a vital catalyst for community engagement and full participation for everyone, form the grassroots up.
+Fun Palaces is both an ongoing campaign for culture by, for and with all – with a firm belief that community belongs at the core of all culture – and an annual weekend of events, where arts and sciences are a vital catalyst for community engagement and full participation for everyone, from the grassroots up.

 Here’s our 2015 film where we ask Fun Palaces Makers what it is like to create a Fun Palace with their own community.